X-ray Plasma Diagnostics

 Hot and dense plasmas are of enormous interest in basic physics research because of the multitude of interesting phenomena that arise from them.
-Such plasmas are also of great technological and industrial importance in areas such as laser fusion, EUV and soft x-ray lasers, lithography, etc. Owing to their high energy concentration, these plasmas tend to involve rapid expansions, thus sharpening gradients in density and other parameters.
+Such plasmas are of great technological and industrial importance in areas such as laser fusion, EUV, and soft x-rays.
+Owing to their high energy concentration, these plasmas tend to involve rapid expansions, thus sharpening gradients in density and other parameters.